-- 2.7 We will not handle a complaint if we decide it is more appropriately dealt with by another body or in another forum, including an agency or another dispute resolution service. - 2.8 The value of compensation we award cannot exceed \$100,000, and we may refuse to handle the complaint where we estimate the value of the claim is likely to exceed this amount.
-The total value is calculated as the combined amount of all claims raised by the consumer or occupier arising from an event or same set of circumstances. - 2.9 We may stop handling a complaint under clauses 2.38-2.40.
+- (a) setting of pricing; and - (b) the content of a content service. - 2.7 We will not handle a complaint about the general telecommunications policy or commercial practices of a member. - 2.8 We will not handle a complaint where either party has commenced proceedings in a court or tribunal unless there are exceptional circumstances. - 2.9 We will not handle a complaint if we decide it is more appropriately dealt with by another body or in another forum, including an agency or another dispute resolution service. - 2.10 The value of compensation we award cannot exceed \$100,000, and we may refuse to handle the complaint where we estimate the value of the claim is likely to exceed this amount.
+The total value is calculated as the combined amount of all claims raised by the consumer or occupier arising from an event or same set of circumstances. - 2.11 For complaints other than those about privacy, the value of non-financial loss compensation we can award cannot exceed \$1,500. - 2.12 We may stop handling a complaint under clauses 2.44-2.46.